nngocjade/Coderbook/README.md

 - [] User can delete their own comments.
 - [] User can create a reaction on a post
 - [] User can delete a reaction on a post.

+### added features

+- [x] if user logs in with the wrong credentials, return status 400 and error message